-Diversity in Teaching - Children and Young People's Views on Diversity in Scottish Education (September 2020-May 2021)
+Diversity in Teaching - Children and Young People's Views on Diversity in Scottish Education (September 2020-July 2021)

-Children in Scotland is working with the General Teaching Council for Scotland (GTCS) on a new project focusing on diversity in Scottish education, with a view to supporting greater diversity in the teaching profession.
+Children in Scotland is working with the General Teaching Council for Scotland (GTCS) and Intercultural Youth Scotland (IYS) on a project focusing on diversity in Scottish education, specifically around race, with a view to supporting greater diversity in the teaching profession.

-This project will engage with children and young people from across Scotland to hear their views and experiences of diversity in Scottish education.
+The project is engaging with children and young people from across Scotland to hear their views and experiences of diversity in Scottish education, including the curriculum.

-Our national panel of diversity champions will meet online in November and December 2020 to share their opinions on lots of aspects of life in Scottish schools.
-This might include how schools are tackling racism for example.
+In November and December 2020 our national panel of children and young people meet online to share their opinions on lots of aspects of life in Scottish schools.

 From April-June 2021 three schools will pilot a resource, developed with input from the national panel, and will garner more of an insight into children and young people’s experiences and opinions.
 IYS will support staff to deliver this be offering them anti-racism training.
 IYS will also carry out similar work with a youth group.